4neesh/DevBlog/src/blogInProgress/024_JavaGui.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/024_gui.jpg
 thumbnail: ''
-subtitle: 'Create a GUI with a Java application by using the Java Swing package.'
+subtitle: 'Create a GUI from a Java application by using the Java Swing package.'
 time: '8'
 tags:
 - Java